nc-poon/wordleClone/README.md

 **Compete against SmartBot**

 - Side-by-side dual board gameplay
 - Player can choose their own words for their opponents or randomly chosen.
-(Might need to validate the words as user can enter any 5 letter strings, giving user option to choose their own word can personalize the game)
+(TODO: Might need to validate the word as user can enter any 5 letter strings, giving user option to choose their own word can personalize the game)
 - When choosing the word, there is a time limit to reduce the amount of waiting time for the opponent.
 - Bot opponent, assume multiplayer over a network instead of on the same device.
 Bot to simulate another player.
 - Score tracking with localStorage